tangtian8/anthropic/clean.md

 In this instance, we're simply using the path variable from the URL to create distinct conversations.
 Naturally, a much more suitable approach might be to use the Spring Security authenticated `Principal#getName()` call, instead.
 If you have Spring Security installed, you could inject the authenticated principal as a parameter of the controller method.

-Relaunch the program and then re-run the same HTTP interactions and this time you should find the model remembers you.
+Relaunch the program and then re-run the same HTTP interactions, and this time you should find the model remembers you.
 NB: you can always reset the memory by deleting the data in that particular table.

+## System Prompts

 Nice!
 If you just built a quick UI, you'd have—in effect—your own Claude Desktop.
 Which is not exactly what we want.
 Remember, we're trying to help people adopt  dog from our fictitious dog adoption agency _Pooch Palace_.
 We don't want people doing their homework or getting coding help from our assistant.
 Let's give out model a mission statement by configuring a system priompt.
 Change the configuration again: